projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

    domain for each User OS.

    IOMMU uses the EPT table of Normal world of a VM as the address translation structures for the devices in the domain.
-The Normal world’s EPT table of the VM only allows devices to access the memory allocated for Normal world of the VM.
+The Normal world's EPT table of the VM only allows devices to access the memory allocated for Normal world of the VM.

 Page-walk coherency
 ===================

-For the VT-d hardware, which doesn’t support page-walk coherency, hypervisor needs to make sure the updates of VT-d tables are synced in
+For the VT-d hardware, which doesn't support page-walk coherency, hypervisor needs to make sure the updates of VT-d tables are synced in
 memory: